clearloop/sup/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     help      Prints this message or the help of the given subcommand(s) new       Create a new substrate package
-    tag     Tag current substrate chain or list substrate available tags
+    source    List Source
+    tag       List available tags or apply tag to the current project update    Update registry
 ```

 [substrate]: https://github.com/paritytech/substrate